marinasundstrom/MvvmToolkit/README.md

 ## Sample
 ### Automated UI Tests
-The sample project has automated UI tests that use WinAppDriver.
+The sample project has automated UI tests that use FlaUI UIA3.

-There are also tests written using SpecFlow and Gherkin syntax.
+There also is Reqnroll (previously SpecFlow), that is used to define structured specifications for behavior, using the Gherkin language.
+From these specs you can generate unit test stubs.

-To get started with WinAppDriver, read [this](/docs/WinAppDriver.md).
+To get started with FlaUI UIA3, read [this](https://github.com/FlaUI/FlaUI)